Mikejo5000/vsts-docs-pr/docs/tfs-server/upgrade/collection-upgrade-failure.md

 difficult to diagnose and resolve.
 For these, start by searching on [Developer Community](https://developercommunity.visualstudio.com/spaces/22/index.html).
-Good search terms include "upgrade", the error message(s) reported in the collection upgrade log file, and the names of any failed steps from the collection upgrade log file.
+Good search terms include "upgrade", the error message(s) reported in the collection upgrade log file, and the names of any failed steps from that log file.

 If you kept the server configuration wizard open during collection upgrade, you can open up the collection logs right from there.